 - A spring for controlling the disk position.

-While designing a conventional pressure relief valve, consideration of seat leakage to be checked as leakage means continuous loss of system fluid and valve seating surface can be damaged.
-Depending on the seating material, conventional pressure relief valves are classified in the following two types:
+While designing a conventional pressure relief valve, consideration of seat leakage to be checked as leakage means continuous loss of system fluid and the valve seating surface can be damaged.
+Depending on the seating material, conventional pressure relief valves are classified into the following two types: